<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=219278401939698&amp;ev=PageView&amp;noscript=1">

 1. Links to Social Bookmarking Sites

 Linking to social bookmarking sites (like Reddit and StumbleUpon) is considered manipulative.
 That means if you use them often, it can create problems for ranking in search results.
-These links are placed on these sites manually, which is the opposite of what Google is looking for.

 2. Links to Press Releases

-3. NoFollow Links
+3. Nofollow Links

 4. Low-Authority or Questionable Sites